-Premenstrual emotional and physical changes occur in nearly 80% of menstruating women.
+Premenstrual emotional and physical changes occur in nearly 80 percent of menstruating women.
 The symptoms vary from woman to woman and from cycle to cycle.
-Their intensity ranges from mild to incapaciting.
-About 20% to 40% of women who have PMS experience symptoms that make life difficult and 2.5% to 5% experience PMS that is debilitating.
+Their intensity ranges from mild to incapacitating.
+About 20 to 40 percent of women who have PMS experience symptoms that make life difficult and 2.5 to 5 percent experience PMS that is debilitating.

 It is not clear what causes premenstrual syndrome.
 A combination of physiological, genetic, nutritional, and behavioral factors are likely involved.
 There is no diagnostic test for PMS.
 Tests may be used rule out other conditions in women who experience severe symptoms.
 Emotional and physical changes that are in sync with a woman's menstrual cycle are usually a telltale sign.

 The most important indication of PMS is the cyclic nature of symptoms.
 There is usually a symptom free time period 1 week after menstruation ends.
-At least 25% of patients do not have a symptom free time period; therefore, they should be evaluated for other medical or psychiatric conditions.
+At least 25 percent of patients do not have a symptom free time period; therefore, they should be evaluated for other medical or psychiatric conditions.